buzzamus/spellslinger/README.md

-# README
+# Spellslinger

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+An ugly Rails app with no styling that allows you to create a deck, upload a csv with cards associated to that deck, and then view stats on said deck.

+I have added no styling to this whatsoever, because CSS is hard and not my thing.

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+## How to run this program

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1) clone this repo
+2) navigate to the project's root directory and run `bundle install`
+3) start the server and boom!

+## Run the tests

+run `bundle exec rspec`